TUNISIA – Tunis & Mediterranean Coast

 Apart from the medina, Tunis’ main attractions are outside the city proper; they include the wonderful Bardo Museum.
 For beach outings, interesting shops and night-time fun, join the young and well-to-do in the northern suburbs.

 Tunis was so unlike anywhere I had been for so long, it came as a pleasant and welcome surprise.
 As we walked from the bus station to the medina, I couldn’t believe the flood of people on the streets, the wide sidewalks full of tables packed with people sipping their espressos, the carless boulevard.
-Maybe it is like this every day, but this was a Saturday, so who knows.
+Maybe it is like this every day, but this was a Saturday, so who knows?

 Then we entered the medina, the old section of town full of an endless variety of shops selling everything.
 The “street”, Rue de la Kasbah on the way to the hostel was barely a meter wide.
 Merchandise encroached on the walking space – and the huge numbers of locals shopping and walking made a maze of humanity to move around.
 I’d been to crowded souks throughout the Gulf States and markets in Hongqiao that were full of people, but not this many people.
 This was much more atmospheric.
 And we were the only foreigners – January is not the tourist season here.
 Everyone we asked for directions was more than friendly and helpful.

 Despite what seemed like a maze of tiny lanes, a sense of never being able to find anything here and a nagging fear of taking a wrong turn and getting hopelessly lost, the way was clear.
-Find Al Kasbah Street, then Al Slah restaurant and look for the promised signs for Aubergue el Medina.
+Find Al Kasbah Street, then Al Slah restaurant and look for the promised signs for Aubergue el-Medina.
 All miraculously materialized and we turned down the shopless lane to arrive.

 In an old palace, this place had a ton of atmosphere.
-Small couches lined walls tiled with bright Middle eastern motifs, a courtyard under a large dome and the very welcoming old guy at the front desk.
-I had come with a Xavier, 41-year-old Spanish guy I met at the bus stop.
+Small couches lined walls tiled with bright Middle Eastern motifs, a courtyard under a large dome and the very welcoming old guy at the front desk.
+I had come with Xavier, a 41-year-old Spanish guy I met at the bus stop.
 On a one-day business trip from Shanghai where he has lived for 6 years, he had reservations at a much more expensive hotel and tagged along to see where I was staying.
-The old guy showed me the dorm room for 15 dinar (US$7.50) and then offered a single room for the same price as it wasn’t busy.
-My single room has a 25 foot ceiling, tiled walls and is very cute.
+The old guy showed me the dorm room for 15 dinars (US$7.50) and then offered a single room for the same price as it wasn’t busy.
+My single room has a 25-foot ceiling, tiled walls and is very cute.
 Wifi was a dollar for the entire stay, and breakfast was included!
 Oh to be in the third world.
 Xavier returned as he had cancelled his 37€ per night room to stay in the hostel.

 TUNIS MEDINA.
 This sprawling maze of ancient streets and alleyways is a national treasure.
-It’s home to numerous cave-like souqs selling everything from shoes to sheesha (hookah) pipes, as well as lavishly tiled cafes, back streets full of artisans at work, and residential areas punctuated by grand, brightly painted doorways.
-Historic palaces, mosques and medersas (Quranic schools) are scattered throughout.
+It’s home to numerous cave-like souqs selling everything from shoes to sheesha (hookah) pipes, lavishly tiled cafes, back streets full of artisans at work, and residential areas punctuated by grand, brightly painted doorways.
+Historic palaces, mosques and madrasas (Quranic schools) are scattered throughout.
 An atmospheric time to explore is early morning, when all is serene apart from the cafes and fragrant breakfast stalls.
 The main drag at any other time can be unbearably hot, crowded and noisy, but the crush soon dissipates a few streets either side.

 Image result for tunis medina